Freedom to Parent 21st Century Kids

 Heart not hate.
 Books not bans.
 Freedom not fear.

 Tired of the political attacks on our kids and public education?
-Feeling drowned out by so-called “parents’ rights” extremists trying to control our families?
+Feeling drowned out by extremists trying to control what our kids can learn?
 You’re not alone.

-“Freedom to Parent” is a movement of mainstream moms (and dads) who are standing up for our freedom to decide what’s best for our kids, ensure their safety, and set them up for success.
+“Freedom to Parent” is a movement of mainstream moms (and dads, grandparents, caregivers, and educators!) who are standing up for our freedom to decide how to prepare our kids for the 21st century, ensure their safety from bullying and violence, and give them a well-rounded education.

 What does “parents’ rights” even mean?